-The importance of network security had increased in the light of modern business practices and a string of high-profile breaches over the years.
+The importance of network security that is stressed in this article source, had increased in the light of modern business practices and a string of high-profile breaches over the years.
 There had also been suggestions that data center operators were falling behind in securing their networks, and that’s when services like Fortinet can help with home and business security.

 This problem, identified by the US Department of Homeland Security’s National Cybersecurity Center (NCC), was partially brought to light through the Internet of Things.
 NCC, alongside a number of private-sector entities, recommended that enterprises incorporate security measures into their infrastructure.
 This included provisioning and securing application programming interfaces, cloud-based applications, database servers and storage systems.
-“The Internet of Things is one more layer of security that helps make it difficult for attackers to infiltrate your company,” says Keith Adams, CTO of Datto, which helps enterprises securely provision software in a manner that can be run anywhere.
+“The Internet of Things is one more layer of security that helps make it difficult for attackers to infiltrate your company which is very useful in establishing good coordination between smart cities and cyber security,” says Keith Adams, CTO of Datto, which helps enterprises securely provision software in a manner that can be run anywhere.

 However, several analysts with direct knowledge of the situation at SCADA equipment companies agree with the NCC’s earlier recommendations and warn that some of the new capabilities for the IoT will make the problem worse.
 “In the future, IoT-connected devices may end up connecting to the same networks, and thus exposing all device (in)security to the cloud,” explains the US-based cybersecurity analyst Roger Majors.